 While addiction is not a personality trait, the following traits can lead to a person’s drug abuse:

 Similarly, individuals may possess certain behavioral characteristics that contribute to the drug addiction:

 - Manipulating loved ones to get drug money or fulfill addiction

 - An inability to quit using a harmful substance

 While none of these traits are addiction itself, all of them can help explain why a person might choose to use drugs in the first place, which can lead to an eventual addiction.

 According to Web MD, while there is a genetic component to addiction, it certainly does not mean you are destined to become addicted to harmful substances even if your family has a history of addiction.

 Even more important than classifying addiction is knowing that there is hope, no matter what.
-Our 90-day treatment program and sober living with Intensive Outpatient Program (IOP) are both fully committed to recovery from drug and alcohol addiction.
+At Choice House, a Boulder addiction recovery and treatment center, our 90-day treatment program and sober living with Intensive Outpatient Program (IOP) are both fully committed to recovery from drug and alcohol addiction.
 Our participants experience the bonds of brotherhood, as well as numerous types of therapy, including group therapy, individual therapy, creative therapy and outdoor adventure therapy in order to achieve sobriety.
-We focus on compassion, unity and the principles of the 12-step program to help individuals experience sober living.
+As a Boulder drug addiction recovery and alcohol treatment center, we focus on compassion, unity and the principles of the 12-step program to help individuals experience sober living.

-If you or a loved one is struggling with drug or alcohol addiction, our Boulder drug recovery center can help.
-Contact us today at 720-577-4422 or email@example.com.
+If you or a loved one is struggling with drug or alcohol addiction, our Boulder drug recovery and treatment center can help.
+Contact us today at 720-577-4422 or firstname.lastname@example.org.